Naylors Run: Havertown PCP superfund site pollution

-In 1987, the EPA tested samples from nine locations in Naylors Run and detected contaminants such as arsenic, benzo(a)anthracene, benzo(a)pyrene, dioxin and PCP.
+In 1987, the EPA tested samples from nine locations in Naylors Run and detected contaminants such as arsenic, benzo(a)anthracene, benzo(a)pyrene, dioxins, and PCP.

 In 1989, the EPA installed a catch-basin and oil/water separator for the storm drain effluent into Naylors Run.
 The oil/water separator was removed after installation of recovery wells and a water treatment facility at the main contamination site in 2001.

 In 2008, the EPA determined that sediment and surface water in Naylors Run did not contain contaminants from the Havertown PCP Superfund site in excess of EPA risk levels.
 They did however determine that the stream contained other chemicals in excess of EPA risk levels from sources other than the Superfund site.

 Remediation and monitoring efforts are ongoing and the EPA transferred control of the superfund site to the Pennsylvania Department of Environmental Protection in 2013.
 The site was deemed to be "short-term protective of human health and the environment" in the sixth five-year report conducted by the EPA in 2020.